choojs/nanoscheduler/README.md

 ## API
 ### `scheduler = NanoScheduler()`
 Create a new scheduler instance.
+The instance is shared as a singleton on `window` (if available).

 ### `scheduler.push(cb)`
 Push a callback into the scheduler, to be executed when the user agent is idle.